FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 You now know how to make three major subsystems that our team uses.
 In this lesson, it is time to learn a subsystem that works in a very similar way to the arm subsystem: the elevator.
 In this lesson, the purpose of the elevator will be explained and the basic code to run the subsystem will be gone over.

-## Subsystem Overview
+## Overview

 ![Elevator CAD](img/elevatorExtended.jpeg ':size=392x389')

-Above is a picture of an elevator subsystem.
-Not every elevator looks like this though almost all used by 1257 have followed the same general concept.
+Pictured above is an elevator subsystem.
+Not every elevator looks like this, though almost all used by 1257 have followed the same general concept.
 There are pulleys set up that are spun using motors that raise the elevator up and down.
-In many designs the motors both spin in the same direction though there are also quite a few where the spin in opposite directions because of the ways that the pulleys are set up.
+In many designs, the motors both spin in the same direction though there are also quite a few where the spin in opposite directions because of the ways that the pulleys are set up.

 ### Purpose

 The purpose of an elevator is actually quite similar to an arm's.
 It is supposed to raise subsystems and game components up and down.
-Although we never actually used our robot for 2020, Team 1257 had an elevator which brought a hook higher so it could hang on a bar.
+For our 2020 robot, 1257 had an elevator which raised a hook so that it could latch onto a bar and elevate the robot.
 The biggest difference between an elevator and an arm is that an elevator moves translationally instead of rotationally mechanically.
 However, they are both controlled by 1 (or 2 for more power) motors and work really similary at the basic programming level.

 ## Subsystem File